suba-suresh/weather-web-app/README.md

 - CSS
   - No errors were found when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/validator)
 - JavaScript
   - No errors and 82 pre ES6 compatability warnings were received using the [JSHint validator](https://jshint.com/)
-- JavaScript.

 ### Unfixed Bugs